Adela of Hamaland: Legacy

 Adela has traditionally been given an infamous reputation in history.
 Contemporaries reviled her as a “treacherous wife” (perfida coniunx); a “second Salome” (secunda Herodiadis); and as acting like Jezebel (et sicut Hiezabel).
-The medieval historian Karl Leyser called Adela "the Lady Macbeth of the Lower Rhine".
+Benedictine chronicler Alpertus of Metz described her as a female Cain.
+The medieval historian Karl Leyser called Adela "the Lady Macbeth of the Lower Rhine."

-She is the subject of the novel De valse dageraad (2001, ISBN 9789035122895) by Jan van Aken.
+Adela is the subject of the novel De valse dageraad (2001, ISBN 9789035122895) by Jan van Aken.
+She is also the protagonist of the novel A Daughter Scorned: The story of Adela of Hamaland by Anna Chant (2024).